 Day One with Adobe XD: All The Resources You Need to Start Designing, Prototyping, and Sharing No Matter Your UX Skill Level

 “Open the sample file, check it out, and start playing around with it.
-It’s there right when you launch XD, and it’s a really great place to get a feel for the program and start imagining what your app would look like.,” said Trani.
+It’s there when you launch XD, and it’s a really great place to get a feel for the program and start imagining what your app would look like.,” he said.

-When you’re ready to get a little more sophisticated with your buttons, icons, and other graphics in your design, check out this tutorial on how to use Adobe XD’s Pen tool.
-There are also iOS, Android, and Windows UI resources that will help you kick-start your next design project.
-Just go to ‘File > Get UI Kits’ for a direct link to these.
+When you’re ready to get a little more sophisticated with your buttons, icons, and other graphics in your design, check out this full tutorial on how to use Adobe XD’s Pen tool.
+There are also iOS, Android, and Windows UI kits that will help you replicate the screen experiences, at real-life sizes.
+Just go to File,then Get UI Kits for a direct link.
 We’ve also developed two free wireframe UI kits for mobile and web to help you get started.